Frosty515/Custom-Arch/docs/design.md

 ## Paging

-- Total of 5 modes across 3 different numbers of levels
+- Total of 9 possible modes.
-- Paging is only supported in protected mode

-### 3 level paging

-- 3 levels of page tables
-- There are 2 different modes:
-    - 16 bits per level, 64KiB pages (PGM = 0)
-    - 17 bits per level, 8KiB pages (PGM = 1)

-### 4 level paging

-- 4 levels of page tables
-- There are 2 different modes:
+- There are 3 different page size options set in PGS: 4KiB (0), 16KiB (1), 64KiB (2).
-    - 12 bits per level, 64KiB pages (PGM = 2)
-    - 13 bits per level, 4KiB pages (PGM = 3)

-### 5 level paging
+- Each page table level takes up 10 bits of the address space.
+- There can be 3-5 page table levels.
+This is set in PTL: 3 levels is 0, 4 levels is 1, 5 levels is 2.

-- 5 levels of page tables
+- A page size of 64KiB is not an option for 5 levels of page tables.
-- There is only the one mode:
-    - 10 bits per level, 16KiB pages (PGM = 4)
+- At each level, there is the option to specify if the page table is the lowest level.
+This allows for larger pages to save space in the page tables.

 ### Enabling paging